 The Mother’s Union is a worldwide Christian organisation within the Anglican Communion, begun in 1876 and now numbering 4 million members active in 84 countries.
 The Worldwide President is Sheran Harper from Guyana.
 The organisation is run from Mary Sumner House in Tufton Street in London.
 Its slogan is “Christian Care for Families".
 In Stapleford it lives up to this in many practical and prayerful ways.

-The latest Stapleford MU annual report is here.
+The latest Stapleford MU annual report is here, and the Ely Diocese MU annual report is here.

 For more information contact Hilary Street on firstname.lastname@example.org or 01223 840548.